Vulture (Marvel Comics): Blackie Drago

 Blackie Drago as Vulture.
-Art by John Romita, Sr..
+Art by John Romita, Sr.

 Raniero "Blackie" Drago was a prison cellmate of Adrian Toomes.
 He tricked Toomes by causing an accident in the prison workshop that made Toomes think he could die soon, and stole the Vulture harness and costume which was recently rebuilt.
-He used the suit to make money through air piracy which led to a confrontation with Spider-Man, that Drago believed ended in the wall-crawler's death (Spider-Man had merely collapsed due to a serious cold in reality).
+He used the suit to make money through air piracy; this led to a confrontation with Spider-Man, which Drago believed ended in the wall-crawler's death (Spider-Man had merely collapsed due to a serious cold in reality).
 After robbing a helicopter, Drago was pursued by Kraven the Hunter, who resented his claims of victory over Spider-Man, and ended up fighting him until Spider-Man arrived.
 Spider-Man managed to defeat them both and webbed them up for the police.

-Drago was later "rescued" from prison by Toomes - who revealed that the revelation of Drago's role in his accident had given him the strength to overcome his injuries - but that was merely so that Toomes could prove himself to be the true Vulture once again.
-Once the two were free, he was subsequently defeated and humiliated by Toomes, who regained the recognition he deserved.
-A humbled Drago was taken away by the police vowing "I'm through!!
-I'll never put these wings on again!
-The Vulture's too much...for anyone!"
+Drago was later "rescued" from prison by Toomes – who revealed that learning about Drago's role in his accident had given him the strength to overcome his injuries – but that was merely so Toomes could prove himself to be the true Vulture once again.
+Once the two were free, Drago was defeated and humiliated by Toomes, who obtained the recognition he desired.
+A humbled Drago was taken away by the police, vowing that he would not operate as the Vulture again.

-Drago was later seen in the same prison that Norman Osborn was incarcerated in during the "Sinister Twelve" storyline.